raminf/django-mcp-server/README.md

 **Django MCP Server** is an implementation of the **Model Context Protocol (MCP)** extension for Django.
 This module allows **MCP Clients** and **AI agents** to interact with **any Django application** seamlessly.

-🚀 Django-Style declarative style-tool tool to Query Django Models and call custom logic by AI Agents and MCP clients ✅ Working on all apps (WSGI and ASGI) without infrastructure change.
+🚀 Django-Style declarative style-tool tool to Query Django Models and call custom logic by AI Agents and MCP clients 🚀 Convert Django Rest Framework APIs to MCP tools with one annotation.
+✅ Working on all apps (WSGI and ASGI) without infrastructure change.
 🤖 Any MCP Client, (Google Agent Developement Kit, Claude Desktop ...) can interact with your application.